 The IHECS curriculum includes two cycles: a Bachelor’s degree in three years and a two-year Master’s degree.

-The executive master in European Journalism, post-graduate studies, is organised by the International and Further Education department.
+The executive master in European Journalism, post-graduate studies, is organised by IHECS Academy, the Further Education department.

 Journalism is facing a crisis that, in time, will probably redefine the global media landscape.
 New media models are emerging while others are being challenged and will, eventually, be completely restructured.
 There is a genuine shortage of and a need for investigative journalists who can translate bureaucratic jargon into meaningful information for citizens.
 The Executive Master in European Journalism combines cutting-edge multimedia technologies with practical knowledge of how to cover European affairs.

 THE EXECUTIVE MASTER IN EUROPEAN JOURNALISM:

 ° Production of Radio, audiovisual broadcasts and Print articles.